ncullen93/pyBN/Readme.md

 For an up-to-date list of issues, go to the "issues" tab in this repository.
 Below is an updated list of features, along with information on usage/examples:

-I previously wrote a Python wrapper for the GOBNILP project - a state-of-the-art integer programming solver for Bayesian network structure learning that can find the EXACT Global Maximum of any score-based objective function.
-It also links to CPLEX for incredible speed.
-The wrappers can be found in the "pyGOBN" project at www.github.com/ncullen93/pyGOBN.
-For an overview of GOBNILP or to see its great benchmarks on even the most massive datasets, visit https://www.cs.york.ac.uk/aig/sw/gobnilp/.

 <h2>Current features</h2>